PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_plus.md

 ## Buzzer

-If you do not use the recommended  GPS, there may be problems with the buzzer not working.
+If you do not use the recommended GPS, the buzzer may not work.
 You may need to add an external buzzer instead.

 ## Radio Control